Solvro/web-topwr-sci-clubs-form/README.md

 # Developement
 This is Flutter project, at the moments works only in the web version (best with html renderer destination)

-1. You need working Firebase project with Storage, Firestore i Auth
+1. You need working Firebase project with Firestore i Auth
 - install firebase cli and run `flutterfire configure` to generate `firebase_options.dart`.
 You need to choose only `web` target. https://firebase.google.com/docs/web/setup